 Hi Nathan,

 I noticed you manage SEO at Rocket Media and are a Semrush user—nice!
-I checked out your blog and saw you’re targeting keywords like “HVAC” or “plumbing SEO”—but these are highly competitive.
+I checked out your blog and saw you’re targeting highly competitive keywords like “HVAC” or “plumbing SEO.”

 There are easier, high-intent keywords you could rank for with far less effort.
 That’s exactly why Semrush is actively promoting our app, SERP Gap Analyzer, on their app store.
 It’s a top-ranked app designed to help you find quick-win keywords.
 It scans your competitors’ top 10 Google results and pinpoints weak spots, so you can outrank them faster.